Inspiring Our Children

 English (Please note that topics are subject to change or move from term to term)

-We have a rich and vibrant French curriculum that our KS2 children participate in every week.
-Even though our KS1 pupils don’t have discrete French lessons, they benefit from learning basic French vocabulary to get them ready for the full curriculum when they enter year 3.
+Children in Years 3, 4 and 6 have a weekly French lesson.
+For the 2021-22 academic year, Year 5 will be learning Latin.
+Even though our KS1 pupils don’t have discrete languages lessons, they benefit from learning basic French vocabulary to get them ready for the full curriculum when they enter year 3.